wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 {% img hook-request-response.png "Hook Request and Response" alt:"Hook Request and Response" %}

 Your service needs to handle the inline hook by responding to Okta's request.
-The JSON payload of your response contains a `commands` object, in which you can send commands to Okta that affect the course of the Okta process.
+The JSON payload of the response your service sends can contain a `commands` object, in which you send commands to Okta that affect the course of the Okta process flow.
 The commands available vary depending on the type of inline hook you're using.

 ## The Request